 HOUSE OF AVIANCE HISTORY

 The House of Aviance was founded August 1989 in Washington, DC on 1420 Harvard Street.
 A few years later the Aviance Sacred Heart Logo came to light.
 Originally the logo was given as a gift for Valentines Day but Mother Juan loved it so much he asked the creator Alfred Galindo Aviance for his blessing to use it as the House logo.
-The HOA credo “DESIDERATA” was discovered by Johnathan Clark Aviance, he recited it one night and Mother Juan quickly thought it fit the way he looks at life and adopted it.
-In August 2014 HOA will celebrate it’s 25th Year Anniversary with a little over 700 members strong (active & non-active).
+The HOA credo “DESIDERATA” was discovered by Jonathan Clark Aviance, he recited it one night and Mother Juan quickly thought it fit the way he looks at life and adopted it.
+August 2016 HOA celebrates 27 Years of Aviance magic with a little over 700 members strong (active & non-active).
 Only 20 members have left the House since its inception back in Washington, DC.
 Its story is a modern day fable of connections, commitment, dedication, passion, blind faith and love.

 The House of Aviance was previously called the House of Power (for a few weeks) until Juan glanced at a vendor cart on the streets of DC, and again, his childhood beckoned.
 The vendor was selling perfumes and he re-called a commercial from his childhood by Prince Matchabelli.
 A line from the jingle went, “We’re going to have an Aviance Night.”
 In an epiphany, he renamed his House “The House of Aviance”.
 That name has stayed with the House since that fateful experience in the streets of DC.